About IFCO / Pastors for Peace

 What is IFCO?

 The Interreligious Foundation for Community Organization (IFCO) was founded in 1967 by progressive church leaders and activists.
 Its purpose: to advance the struggles of oppressed people for justice and self-determination.
-For almost 40 years, IFCO has assisted the poor and disenfranchised in developing and sustaining community organizations to fight human and civil rights injustices.
+For nearly half a century, IFCO has assisted the poor and disenfranchised in developing and sustaining community organizations to fight human and civil rights injustices.
 This work includes education about the realities of the poor in the US and the third world.